-- Helicopter Deliveries 295,122 kg CO2e.
+- Helicopter Deliveries 295, I 23 kg CO2e.

-- Employee Commute 280,949 kg CO2e.
+- Employee Commute 334,891 kg CO2e.

-- Contractor Travel by Road 93,331 kg CO2e.
+- Contractor Travel Road 93,331 kg of CO2e

 Whilst operations involving flying were expected to contribute a significant amount of kg CO2e, based upon the findings of the original MoorLIFE carbon audit, employee commute was not expected to be such a significant contribution.
 This could be due to a number of factors, including a significant increase in the number of staff delivering the project compared to the original MoorLIFE project.